 Opte, print a filter on yourself

-This portable, custom inkjet printer (yes, it's literally a skin printer) promises to instantly make the appearance of skin hyperpigmentation disappear, hydrate it, and fade blemishes over time.
-The presentation to CES 2020 it sparkled: at the stand there was a crowd eager to try it.
+This portable, custom inkjet printer (yes, it's literally a skin printer) promises to instantly disappear the look of hyperpigmentation on your skin, hydrate it, and fade blemishes over time.
+The presentation at CES 2020 it made a splash: there was a crowd at the stand eager to try it.

 How does Opte work?

-Using algorithm input, Opte prints accurately via a revolutionary thermal inkjet printer and cartridge.
-Opte actually deposits microscopic drops of serum to correct blemishes on scanned areas.
+Using algorithm input, Opte prints precisely via a revolutionary thermal inkjet printer and cartridge.
+Opte actually deposits microscopic drops of serum to correct blemishes on the scanned areas.
 And spray pigment until there is a perfect color match with the surrounding skin tone.

 By correcting imperfections in real time, Opte also faces the appearance of sun spots and hyperpigmentation points over time.